 The bark is gray, smooth and often warty on young trees, then becoming corky and fissured into soft scaly plates that rub off.
 It is duller in color than the White Ash and less deeply furrowed.

 Twigs are gray and stout, hairless.
 New twigs are green with greenish dots which disappear as the twig ages.
 Leaf scars are nearly circular and the lateral buds appear at the top of the scar.
 These buds are almost black in color [Michaux called it a “deep blue” (Ref. #26d)] as are the terminal buds which are short and conical.

 Leaves are opposite and pinnately compound, 12 to 16 inches long, with 7 to 11 dark green leaflets that are broadly lance-shaped in form, whose margins are saw-toothed.
 Each leaflet is stalkless, except the terminal leaflet, and the entire leaf itself has a short stalk.
 The underside of the leaflet is paler with tufts of brown hair along the leaf vein.
 Fall color is yellow to brown.

-Flowers: The tree is dioecious, that is the male and female flowers are on different plants. (although a few trees may be monoecious (both flowers on the same tree).
-Both appear before the leaves in small dense clusters.
+Flowers: The tree is dioecious, that is the male and female flowers are on different plants. (although a few trees may be monoecious (both sexes on the same tree).
+Both male and female flowers appear before the leaves in small dense clusters.
 They are purplish, only 1/8 inch long, without a calyx or corolla.
 Male flowers have two stamens with short anthers and the flowers turn darker after release of pollen.
 The female flowers have a pistil and an extremely short calyx.
 Both flowers occur in tight panicles at the leaf scars of the prior year's wood.
 The clusters expand during development, the female clusters much more than the male.
 Flowers are cross pollinated by wind.
 Some studies indicate that male trees flower every year but female trees flower every 2 to 5 years.